Border Gateway Protocol: Internal scalability

 BGP is "the most scalable of all routing protocols."

 An autonomous system with internal BGP (iBGP) must have all of its iBGP peers connect to each other in a full mesh (where everyone speaks to everyone directly).
 This full-mesh configuration requires that each router maintain a session with every other router.
-In large networks, this number of sessions may degrade the performance of routers, due to either a lack of memory, or high CPU process requirements.
+In large networks, this number of sessions may degrade the performance of routers, due to either a lack of memory or high CPU process requirements.

 Route reflectors

 Route reflectors (RRs) reduce the number of connections required in an AS.
 A single router (or two for redundancy) can be made an RR: other routers in the AS need only be configured as peers to them.
 An RR offers an alternative to the logical full-mesh requirement of iBGP.
 The purpose of the RR is concentration.
 Multiple BGP routers can peer with a central point, the RR – acting as an RR server – rather than peer with every other router in a full mesh.
 All the other iBGP routers become RR clients.

 This approach, similar to OSPF's DR/BDR feature, provides large networks with added iBGP scalability.
 In a fully meshed iBGP network of 10 routers, 90 individual CLI statements (spread throughout all routers in the topology) are needed just to define the remote-AS of each peer: this quickly becomes a headache to manage.
 An RR topology can cut these 90 statements down to 18, offering a viable solution for the larger networks administered by ISPs.

-An RR is a single point of failure, therefore at least a second RR may be configured in order to provide redundancy.
+An RR is a single point of failure; therefore, at least a second RR may be configured in order to provide redundancy.
 As it is an additional peer for the other 10 routers, it approximately doubles the number of CLI statements, requiring an additional 11 × 2 − 2 = 20 statements in this case.
-In a BGP multipath environment the additional RR also can benefit the network by adding local routing throughput if the RRs are acting as traditional routers instead of just a dedicated RR server role.
+In a BGP multipath environment, the additional RR can also benefit the network by adding local routing throughput if the RRs are acting as traditional routers instead of just a dedicated RR server role.

 RRs and confederations both reduce the number of iBGP peers to each router and thus reduce processing overhead.
-RRs are a pure performance-enhancing technique, while confederations also can be used to implement more fine-grained policy.
+RRs are a pure performance-enhancing technique, while confederations can also be used to implement more fine-grained policy.

 Rules

-A typical configuration of BGP RR deployment, as proposed by Section 6, RFC 4456.
+A typical configuration of a BGP RR deployment.

 RR servers propagate routes inside the AS based on the following rules: